-In our specification, a read procedure is called when a Read event of type type Read = Loc & Ident & Visible;
+In our specification, a read procedure is called by issuing a Read event of the type:

+type Read = Loc & Ident & Visible;

-happens.
-A Read event takes as first parameter an element of Loc that might not be a "semantically" correct element of MemLocs and as second parameter a process identity.
+A Read event takes as first parameter an element of Loc that might not be a "semantically" correct element of MemLocs. and as second parameter a process identity.
 The last parameter is an element of the domain: